 Abrasive Wheel Equipment Grinders Yes No N/A Comments Bench and pedestal grinders are permanently mounted.
 Abrasive grinders have safety guards that cover the spindle, nut and flange projections; the guards are mounted to maintain proper alignment with the wheel; and the strength of the fastenings exceed the strength of the guards.
 Work rests are used and kept adjusted to within 1/8 inch (0.3175 centimeter) of the wheel.
 The adjustable tongue on the top side of the grinder is used and kept adjusted to within 1/4 inch (0.6350 centimeters) of the wheel.
-Vertical or right angle head portable grinder safety guards are located between the operator and wheel during use, and have a maximum exposure angle of 180 degrees.
+Vertical or Right-Angle Head portable grinder safety guards are located between the operator and wheel during use, and have a maximum exposure angle of 180 degrees.
 The maximum revolutions per minute (rpm) rating of each abrasive wheel is compatible with the rpm rating of the grinder motor.
 Each grinder has an individual on and off control switch.
-All hand held grinders shall have the appropriate power control switch configuration.
-New abrasive wheels are visually inspected and ring tested before they are mounted.